allenhuang0/VMotionDrive-Vision-Enhanced-Wearable-Control-for-Cars/README.md

 Our approach is to interpret hand movements as sequenced motions.
 A gesture is not seen as an isolated movement but as part of a continuum.
 The initial hand gesture acts as an activation sign, a starting point for sending instruction signals.
 The wearable device then steps in and refines these commands, offering precise and nuanced control over the vehicle.

-We aim to use computer vision for gesture recognition utilizing Python and an accelerometer for the wearable device to send analog signals.
+We aim to use computer vision for gesture recognition utilizing Python and an accelerometer for the wearable device to send xyz signals.

 ## Setup